| State

 hydrogen peroxide is used to clean the scalp of blood

+and other debris during the procedure.
 Several steps help to minimize scarring in both the

 donor and recipient site regions.
 Donor site scarring